 If Monsignor Pius noticed my obvious evasion, he did not show it.
 “You are a young woman who has gained the trust and love of Lord Frey, which is no small feat.
 Experience has made him a guarded man.”

 “I did not charm him; I have no such arts.
-If Hope does trust me, then I hope I have earned his trust.”
+If my husband does trust me, then I hope I have earned his trust.”

 Monsignor Pius nodded as though to himself, and then stood, going to his desk and returning with a chart.